oegea/adp/README.md

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. If user and password are required to get latest versions list.
 This MUST be contained inside a boolean parameter named "requiresAuthentication".
  3. The URL where versions list can be found.
-This MUST be contained inside a string parameter named "releasesUrl".
+This MUST be contained inside a string parameter named "versionsListUrl".

 This request MUST NOT require the usage of authentication mechanisms.